 Constipation may occur with cramping and pain in the rectum caused by the strain of trying to pass hard, dry stools.
 You may have some bloating and nausea.
 You may also have small amounts of bright red blood on the stool or on the toilet tissue, caused by bleeding hemorrhoids or a slight tearing of the anus (anal fissure) as the stool is pushed through the anus.
 This should stop when the constipation is controlled.

-Two of the most common types of constipation are normal and slow transit (functional) constipation.
-Lack of fiber is a common cause of functional constipation.
+Lack of fiber is a common cause of constipation.
 Other causes include:

 Constipation is sometimes caused by poor muscle tone in the pelvic area (outlet delay).
 Excessive straining, needing manual pressure on the vaginal wall, or feelings of incomplete emptying may be a symptom of this type of constipation.
 Outlet delay constipation is caused by: